QXJ6YW4/SimpleImager/README.md

 The command to execute the script is as follows:
 ```
-D-Acquisition.bat <"Drive letter where the image is to be collected">
+D-Acquisition.bat <"Drive letter where the image is to be collected OR the path where you want to store the image">
 ```

 Example
 ```
 D-Acquisition.bat Z:

+D-Acquisition.bat D:\Work\Test_Image

 ```